officiallysingh/spring-batch-commons/README.md

 # Spring Batch common components

 ## Introduction
-Being a Spring component, Spring batch is also built on same philosophy of reusability and extensibility.
+Spring batch jobs may require boilerplate code to be written, which is extracted out in this library to promote reusability.
-Required components of a Spring batch job can be defined as Beans and can be reused across multiple jobs.
+Common components of a Spring batch job are defined as Beans and can be reused across multiple jobs.
-Default components can be overridden with configurations and custom implementations.

 ## Classes
-Spring batch jobs require a lot of boilerplate code to be written, which is extracted out in this library to promote reusability.
-This library provides following default for various Spring batch components, which can be overridden with custom implementations in consumer application.
-Following are the classes provided by this library
+Following are the classes provided by this library.
 * [`BatchConguration`](src/main/java/com/example/springbatch/commons/configuration/BatchConfiguration.java)
 Extends [`DefaultBatchConfiguration`](https://docs.spring.io/spring-batch/docs/current/api/org/springframework/batch/core/configuration/support/DefaultBatchConfiguration.html)
 and defines default configuration for Spring batch jobs.
 It is auto-configured by Spring boot.